 On a citywide level, Kerry championed housing justice by passing “Right to Counsel” legislation that provides tenants facing eviction with legal representation.
 In addition, Kerry voted to allocate millions of dollars to rental assistance during the COVID-19 pandemic.
 As a member of the Cuyahoga County Office of Homeless Services Advisory Board, Kerry has advocated for community members experiencing homelessness and has fought to bring more permanent supportive housing for chronically unhoused community members to Ward 3.

 Kerry also recognized a need for more affordable housing and took action.
-He worked with Ohio City Incorporated and Tremont West Development Organization to launch the Near West Land Trust, which creates permanently adorable quality housing options for families on the Near West Side.
+He worked with Ohio City Incorporated and Tremont West Development Organization to launch the Near West Land Trust, which creates permanently affordable quality housing options for families on the Near West Side.
 For existing residents, Kerry has worked tirelessly to help seniors gain access to home repair dollars and has voted to add millions of dollars to senior home improvement programs for the City of Cleveland.

 Moving forward, Kerry will continue to support and fight for transit oriented development, affordable housing, permanent supportive housing and housing options for people of all income levels.
 In addition, Kerry believes that we need a more intentional approach to fight back against historic and modern day redlining through new and innovative financial tools that support increased investment and wealth building in areas of Cleveland that have been intentionally left out.
 Finally, Kerry is working with a statewide coalition to allow for property tax caps so that our community members never get priced out of their homes.